LukasMorgenthal/PIML-PyScrew-Benchmarks/README.md

 > To run the models, you must follow instructions, to install important files and getting a key, from huggingface for running TabPFN.

 # Repository Structure
 The project is split into two seperate, fully isolated environment to prevent any dependencies conflicts.
 The Benchmark of UniShape needs different environment dependencies, therefore for unishape a separate Dockerfile and requirements is needed.
+Therefore the Unishape benchmark is completely separated in this repository.

 # Repository Architecture